Nodecraft’s cofounder calls decision a “Total No-Brainer”

 One of the best things about Nodecraft is its flexibility: you can play Minecraft on your server one day, switch that server to run ARK the next — then return to the original game, with all of its settings and data intact.
 It’s a delightful experience for gamers, but behind the scenes it involves considerable storage space, and, crucially, a lot of bandwidth.

-Launched in Fall 2018, the Bandwidth Alliance is an initiative started by Cloudflare in tandem with over a dozen marquee partners to make the Internet fairer and data more portable.
+Launched in Fall 2018, the Bandwidth Alliance is an initiative started by Cloudflare in tandem with over a dozen leading cloud providers to make the Internet fairer and data more portable.
 In short, partners in the Bandwidth Alliance have agreed to waive egress fees for transfers between other partner networks — either in their entirety or at a steep discount.

 Along with the benefits of the Bandwidth Alliance, Nodecraft is leveraging Cloudflare’s network in many other ways: Ross says that the company uses it “for pretty much everything”, from DDoS protection to the performance boosts of Argo Smart Routing.

-To learn more about the Bandwidth Alliance and its partners — which include IBM Cloud, Microsoft Azure, and DigitalOcean — don’t miss our overview here.
+To learn more about the Bandwidth Alliance and how you can start saving - visit our overview here.

 Nodecraft slashed its data transfer costs with the Bandwidth Alliance